dearprakash/k/source/writing/2015-05-07-easy-deploying-with-middleman-and-github-pages.html.markdown

 ---
-title: Easy Deploying with Middleman and GitHub Pages
+title: "Easy Deploying with Middleman and GitHub Pages"
+description: "An easy tutorial on deploying with Middleman and GitHub Pages."
 date: 2015/05/07
 tags: ruby on rails, middleman, github
 ---